 Dear Administrator Tavenner:

-The Academy of Nutrition and Dietetics (the "Academy") is pleased to provide comments on CMS1600-P Payment Policies Under the Physician Fee Schedule and Other Revisions to Part B for CY 2014 published in the July 19, 2013 Federal Register.
+The Academy of Nutrition and Dietetics (the “Academy”) is pleased to provide comments on CMS-1612-P Revisions to Payment Policies under the Physician Fee Schedule, Clinical Laboratory Fee Schedule, Access to Identifiable Data for the Center for Medicare and Medicaid Innovation Models & Other Revisions to Part B for CY 2015 published in the July 11, 2014 Federal Register.
 The Academy has over 75,000 members including Registered Dietitian Nutritionists1 (RDNs) who independently provide professional services such as medical nutrition therapy (MNT) under Medicare Part B.

 The Academy offers specific comment on the following proposed rule items: